J9-PT-IRONHACK-JAVA/pablo-eleni-twinproject/README.md

 To see all the available commands type 'help' in the 'Insert command:' line.

 Available game modes:
-'Play alone':  the player creates his persona or chooses one already created and a game of five rounds is launched where each time the player gets to choose a category
+* **Play alone**:  the player creates his persona or chooses one already created and a game of five rounds is launched where each time the player gets to choose a category
-'Two players': both players create their personas or choose one already created
+* **Two players**: both players create their personas or choose one already created
 ---

 Developers: